An array of dots and dashes of color that spell CVAD in Morse Code

 Areas of Expertise: The historiography of Arab art, the historiography of Iraqi art, cultural destruction and preservation, identity politics and art, global, postcolonial and feminist theory.

 Nada Shabout is a professor of art history and coordinator of the Contemporary Arab and Muslim Cultural Studies Initiative at the University of North Texas, Denton, Texas, U.S. She is the founding president of the Association for Modern and Contemporary Art from the Arab World, Iran and Turkey and project director of the Modern Art Iraq Archive.
 Shabout is the Project Advisor for the Saudi National Pavilion, Venice Biennale 2019.
-Shabout is also the author of Modern Arab Art: Formation of Arab Aesthetics, University of Florida Press, 2007; co-editor with Salwa Mikdadi of New Vision: Arab Art in the 21st Century, Thames & Hudson, 2009; and co-editor with Anneka Lenssen and Sarah Rogers of Modern Art in the Arab World: Primary Documents, Museum of Modern Art, New York, 2018.
+Shabout also is the author of Modern Arab Art: Formation of Arab Aesthetics, University of Florida Press, 2007; co-editor with Salwa Mikdadi of New Vision: Arab Art in the 21st Century, Thames & Hudson, 2009; and co-editor with Anneka Lenssen and Sarah Rogers of Modern Art in the Arab World: Primary Documents, Museum of Modern Art, New York, 2018.

-She is the curator of "Sajjil: A Century of Modern Art, Interventions: A Dialogue between the Modern and the Contemporary," 2010; co-curator of Modernism and Iraq, Wallach Art Gallery, Columbia University, 2009; and curator of the traveling exhibition, Dafatir: Contemporary Iraqi Book Art, 2005-2009.
+She is the curator of Sajjil: A Century of Modern Art, Interventions: A dialogue between the Modern and the Contemporary, 2010; co-curator of Modernism and Iraq, Wallach Art Gallery, Columbia University, 2009; and curator of the traveling exhibition, Dafatir: Contemporary Iraqi Book Art, 2005-2009.
 Her awards include the Writers Grant, Andy Warhol Foundation 2018; The Presidential Excellency Award, UNT 2018; The American Academic Research Institute in Iraq fellow 2006, 2007; MIT visiting Assistant Professor, spring 2008; and Fulbright Senior Scholar Program, 2008 Lecture/Research fellowship to Jordan.

 Nov.
 3–5, 2022: "The 1980s: Representational Pressures, Departures and Beginnings," symposium organizer